 - monitoring blood sugar levels regularly, as directed by a doctor

-- eating a nutritious and balanced diet
+- eating a nutrient-dense diet

 - getting at least 7 hours of sleep each night